How to Build a Simple Isopod Bin Setup

 Choose a Suitable Container

-Clear containers allow keepers to observe colony activity while maintaining stable humidity.
+Plastic storage tubs are widely used because they are inexpensive, lightweight, and easy to modify.
+Clear containers also allow you to monitor colony activity while maintaining stable humidity.

 Add Ventilation